Xpertians/ossbomer-oslc/README.md

 ## Usage

-### License Rules (license_rules.json):
+### License Rules:
-Defines which licenses are allowed or restricted for different use cases (internal, distribution).
+Defines which licenses are allowed or restricted for different use cases (internal, distribution, or any other use case you have).

 ```
 {